NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 The covariances in the point cloud can then be gridded with ``point2dem`` (:numref:`point2dem`) with the option ``--covariances``, using the same algorithm as for computing the DEM heights.
+This will produce files ending with the suffixes ``HorizontalCovariance.tif`` and ``VerticalCovariance.tif`` alongside the output DEM.

+The covariances are in units of square meter.

 Example
 -------